jmdejong/Asciifarm/communication.md

 There are 3 types of messages that the server can send to the client: 'field', 'info' and 'error'

-Currently, 'field' and 'info' messages are always sent in the same dictionary, together with a 'type' value.
+Currently, 'chanchedcells' and 'info' messages are always sent in the same dictionary.
-The 'type' can be ignored and will probably soon be removed
+If there is a 'field' message, it will also be sent in that dictionary.

 ### 'error' messages